 Fees charged for servicing a loan or facility that is measured at amortized cost, are recognized as revenue as the service is provided.
 Fees and commissions on non-performing or impaired loans or receivables cease to be recognized as income and are rather recorded off balance sheet.
-These are recognized as revenue - on a cash basis - only when interest income on those loans is recognized in profit or loss, at which time, fees and commissions that are an integral part of the effective interest rate of a financial asset.
+These are recognized as revenue - on a cash basis - only when interest income on those loans is recognized in profit or loss, at which time, fees and commissions that are an integral part of the effective interest rate of a financial asset are treated as an adjustment to the effective interest rate of that financial asset.